Translated by Penny Hueston

 ‘We might have been alike when we were little, but the truth is that we’re not at all the same.’

-Rose, a psychotherapist, and Solange, an actress, are very different, one diligent and loyal, the other rebellious and self-centred, but they have been best friends forever, despite their contrasting social backgrounds.
+Rose, a psychotherapist, and Solange, an actress, are very different, one diligent and loyal, the other rebellious and self-centred, but they have been best friends forever.
 In How to Make a Woman, we follow the young women’s experiences of adolescence, love, sex, work and motherhood, as they negotiate their place in the world.

-This lively portrait of female friendship, of two identities under construction, of ‘what gets done to women’, is also a snapshot of French provincial life in the eighties and nineties.
-Written with humour and heart, How to Make a Woman is another sparkling novel by one of France’s most renowned contemporary writers.
+This exuberant portrait of female friendship and desires, of two identities under construction, of ‘what gets done to women’, is also a snapshot of French provincial life in the eighties and nineties.
+Written with humour and heart, How to Make a Woman is another bold, sparkling novel by a leading voice in French contemporary literature.

 ‘It’s impossible to stop turning these pages…profoundly original.’